raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 ### infinite regular languages

-If there are a finite number of finite strings in a language, there must be a DFA that recognizes that language.
+If there are a finite number of finite strings in a language, there must be a DFA that recognizes that language.[^exercise]

-But what if there are an _infinite_ number of finite strings in the language?[^exercise]
+But what if there are an _infinite_ number of finite strings in the language?

 [^exercise]: To demonstrate that "If there are a finite number of strings in a language, there must be a finite state machine that recognizes that language," take any syntax for defining a finite state machine, such as a table.
 With a little thought, one can imagine an algorithm that takes as its input a finite list of acceptable strings, and generates the appropriate table.